brettgullan/docker-craftcms/README.md

 $ docker-compose up
 ```

-## Use nginx instead of Apache
+## Use Nginx instead of Apache

-To use nginx instead of Apache, replace the `apache` service definition in `docker-compose.yml` with the following:
+To use Nginx instead of Apache, replace the `apache` service definition in `docker-compose.yml` with the following:
 ```yaml
   nginx:
     image: nginx:alpine